sufyaniitk/notes-on-proofwriting/N3_Only_If.md

 <span style='font-family: Bahnschrift'>

-This doc will be less analysing a proof, more talking about a class of problems and a brief glance into mathematical logic.
+This discussion will be less analysing a proof, more talking about a class of problems and a brief glance into mathematical logic.

 ---